swswsw/near-simple-2-2-multisig/README.md

-# a simple 2-of-2 multisig wallet
+# Simple 2-of-2 multisig wallet

-1. create a contract that specifies 2 owners
+1. create a contract with 2 owners
 2. anyone can deposit into this wallet
 3. sending money requires approval from both owners

-## functionalities
+## Functionalities

 ### constructor()
 - creates the contract